Data – diversion programs in Australia

 Diversion has several objectives, including:

-• Avoiding the negative labelling and stigma associated with criminal conduct and contact with the criminal justice system.
+- avoiding the negative labelling and stigma associated with criminal conduct and contact with the criminal justice system

-• Preventing further offending by minimising a person’s contact with, and progression through, the criminal justice system.
+- preventing further offending by minimising a person’s contact with, and progression through, the criminal justice system

-Providing appropriate interventions to those offenders who are in need of treatment or other services.
+- providing appropriate interventions to those offenders who are in need of treatment or other services.

 About the diversion client data visualisation

-• Non-diversion clients include all clients who did not receive any episodes with a diversion referral source in the collection period.
+- Non-diversion clients include all clients who did not receive any episodes with a diversion referral source in the collection period.

-Police and court diversion clients counts are reported both separately and combined in this visualisation.
+Police and court diversion client counts are reported both separately and combined in this visualisation.
 The sum of clients for police and court diversion exceeds the total number of diversion clients reported due to overlap where, for example, clients received at least 2 treatment episodes with referrals from police and court diversion in the same collection period.

 How do we count treatment episodes provided to diversion clients?

 Standard AODTS NMDS reporting counts diversion treatment episodes as the total number of episodes in which the source of referral was listed as ‘diversion’.
-For this feature diversion report, treatment episodes are counted as follows:
+For this feature diversion visualisation, treatment episodes are counted as follows:

-• Treatment episodes provided to non-diversion clients include all treatment episodes provided to non-diversion clients in the collection period.
+- Treatment episodes provided to non-diversion clients include all treatment episodes provided to non-diversion clients in the collection period.

 Treatment episodes in this visualisation are only included for clients with a valid SLK.
 The total number of treatment episodes reported is lower here than in the standard AODTS NMDS report, where all treatment episodes are counted regardless of client SLK.

-The interactive data dashboard provides an overview of treatment episodes provided to diversion clients in Australia in 2021–22.
+The interactive data dashboard provides an overview of treatment episodes provided to diversion clients in Australia in 2022–23.

-A series of tiles show that, in 2021–22, 183,434 treatment episodes were provided to non-diversion clients, 25,144 episodes were provided to all diversion clients, 14,523 episodes were provided to court diversion clients and 11,078 episodes were provided to police diversion clients.
+A series of tiles show that, in 2022–23, 187,821 treatment episodes were provided to non-diversion clients, 26,904 episodes were provided to all diversion clients, 15,632 episodes were provided to court diversion clients and 11,783 episodes were provided to police diversion clients.

-A stacked horizontal bar graph shows that alcohol was the most common principal drug of concern (PDOC) in treatment episodes provided to non-diversion clients (45.3% of episodes), while cannabis was the most common PDOC among episodes provided to all diversion clients (37.8% of episodes).
-The proportion of episodes with cannabis as the PDOC was higher for police diversion clients (57.9% of episodes) than court diversion clients (23.4%).
+A stacked horizontal bar graph shows that alcohol was the most common principal drug of concern (PDOC) in treatment episodes provided to non-diversion clients (46.4% of episodes), while cannabis was the most common PDOC among episodes provided to all diversion clients (33.8% of episodes).
+The proportion of episodes with cannabis as the PDOC was higher for police diversion clients (55.6% of episodes) than court diversion clients (18.1%).

-Filters allow the user to view data by year (2017–18 to 2021–22) and by state or territory.
+Filters allow the user to view data by year (2018–19 to 2022–23) and by state or territory.
 Navigation buttons allow the user to navigate between the following tabs: Overview, Clients and Treatment episodes.